 This isn’t of the highest quality either, but it is a good middle ground.
 This is for global companies looking to communicate with branches across the globe in a clearer manner, but not in an exact fashion.
 This can be used in a variety of ways which depends on yourself.
 It's as simple as company announcements or even translation of training material.

 Small instructional manuals are ideal for this form of MT due to their brief word count.
 If you have something under 500, the post-editor can turn around a quick correction of the piece to make sure that everything makes sense, ensuring your instructions are safe and coherent.
 Even simple things like clothes tags require translation and this form is the best as it only requires one post-editor.
-It's cost effective, has a quick turnaround and keeps your outward-facing material to a high quality.
+It's cost-effective, has a quick turnaround, and keeps your outward-facing material of high quality.

 It is the same as monolingual post-editing.
-The reason for the slower turnaround is because we want to ensure that the machine has learnt to pass the savings onto yourself in the future.
+The reason for the slower turnaround is because we want to ensure that the machine has learned to pass the savings onto you in the future.

 The days of pen and paper translation are long gone.
 Turnarounds are much quicker and have the ability to be quicker still with the addition of MT software.